farishanna/GUIDroneSimulation/README.md

 ## A GUI Drone Simulation using JavaFX libraries

-This project will need a JavaFx setup.
+This project will need a JavaFx setup, including SceneBuilder.
 This project was done on eclipse.

 The following application is a drone simulator where it shows a canvas screen where you can add multiple types of drones.
 There are three types of drones: